 Light Microscopy Summer School

-The LM summer school is an annual, residential course at York University which runs over 3 days and covers the principles of light microscopy as well as training participants in practical issues surrounding light microscopy.
+The LM summer school is an annual, residential course which runs over 3 days and covers the principles of light microscopy as well as training participants in practical issues surrounding light microscopy.
 After introductory presentations, the course is taught predominantly through hands-on practical sessions.
 The course is suitable for both novices and more experienced users wanting to gain a greater understanding of the microscope.

 Getting the most from your Confocal